Liverpool Complete Miracle Comeback vs. Barcelona, Advance to 2019 UCL Final

 He grabbed his first with a low shot past Ter Stegen after a cross by Trent Alexander-Arnold and then headed Xherdan Shaqiri's cross past the German goalkeeper to spark wild celebrations.

-The game appeared to be heading towards extra-time until Origi secured a memorable win with 11 minutes of normal time remaining.
+The game appeared to be heading towards extra time until Origi secured a memorable win with 11 minutes of normal time remaining.

 Alexander-Arnold played a clever corner that caught the Barcelona defence napping and allowed Origi to sweep the ball past Ter Stegen.